Our Holistic Approach to Social Justice

 We acknowledge that there is a range of difficult emotions we and our Asian, Asian American, and Pacific Islander community members are experiencing due to continual harassment and discrimination, and especially the recent violence against 8 people, including 6 women of Asian descent, in Georgia on Tuesday.
 These emotions may include hurt, sadness, grief, frustration, heartbreak, anger, fear, and anxiety.
 We also want to acknowledge that your feelings and responses to this heinous act are valid.

 We condemn anti-Asian hate, violence, xenophobia, discrimination, and racism.
 We are committed to taking decisive action to support our Asian, Asian American, and Pacific Islander community and working together to foster a safe, inclusive, and supportive community.
-The Career and Professional Development Center is here to support, in addition to the numerous resources across campus.
+The U Career Success Center is here to support, in addition to the numerous resources across campus.
 Click here to access the University of Utah’s statement of solidarity and resources available for support, please reach out if you need to.